AleksiJarventausta/aplus_LUT_demo_course/README.md

-## A course template for A-plus learning environment

-This course template contains the necessary files and configurations to start authoring a new course for the [A+ e-learning system](https://plus.cs.aalto.fi/).
-This template can be freely modified and adapted to your needs.

 ## Requirements

 This course templated has been tested in Ubuntu Linux environment.
 Nevertheless, this course should also work on any